-- Presentation: This is the process of making the experiment into a stand-alone artwork.
-To render the work to essentials, to edit the work down to elements necessary to its existence and perpetuation.
+- Presentation: This is the process of transforming the experiment into a stand-alone artwork.
+To render the work to essentials, to edit the work down to (or further augment) elements necessary to its existence and perpetuation.

 Refining process / subverting the art-object

-Both the tabletop and the plinth have acted as integral component devices in the work.
+Both the tabletop and the plinth have acted as integral component devices in my work.
 Sometimes, my studio table would be temporarily transplanted directly from the studio into the gallery.
 Sometimes a chair would be present at the table, suggesting the presence (or potential presence) of the artist .
-In this way, the artist is never entirely removed from the work, emphasising the work’s un-finishedness and the procedural content of the work.
-It also implied an element of maintenance [which I would come to see as a performance-like process ).
+In this way, the artist is never entirely removed from the work, emphasising the work’s unfinishedness and the procedural nature of the work.
+(This also implied an element of maintenance [which I would come to see as a performance-like process ).
 Generally, these works would look like science experiments.
-These are processes set in motion to perpetuate a phenomenon, ie; to perpetually sustain a vortex in a coffee cup which Wes White described as a ‘never-ending magic trick’ (White, 2020).
-The work often embraced the incidental and emergent elements of the studio practice, such as leakages and spillages, which sometimes became the work’s main content, a puddle of ink continually draining away [Perpetual Puddle Vortex 2001] and ‘Projection with fluids 2014’, in which a number of leaking pipes which drip into small containers, these had to be refilled and cleaned on a daily basis ; herein the performative aspect of the work comes in its maintenance and nurture.
+Processes set in motion to perpetuate a phenomenon, ie; to perpetually sustain a vortex in a coffee cup (which Wes White described as a ‘never-ending magic trick’ (White, 2020).
+The work often embraced the incidental and emergent elements of the studio practice, such as leakages and spillages , which sometimes became the work’s main content, a puddle of ink continually draining away [Perpetual Puddle Vortex 2001] and ‘Projection with fluids 2014’, in which a number of leaking pipes which drip into small containers, these had to be refilled and cleaned on a daily basis ; herein the performative aspect of the work comes in its maintenance and nurture.